Hiring a professional editor can be time-saving and effective.

 Line editing: If you’re clear on the audience and purpose for your work but need help getting your message across, this is where line editing (also called substantive editing) comes into play.
 I’ll look at the work closely, examining the linguistic and stylistic aspects as well as coherence and clarity.
 I can help you see where you have missed developing the story line or concept and where you need to add more sensory detail.

-Proofreading: If your work feels complete and the content has been reviewed, proofreading is the step just before publication where the goal is to catch errors in grammar, usage, style (are you using Oxford commas?), layout, and typography (are you hyphenating long words as the text wraps?).
-Even for relatively small, simple projects, proofreading is essential if you don’t want to be surprised by typos.
+Proofreading: If your work feels complete and the content has been reviewed, proofreading is the step just before publication where the goal is to catch errors in grammar, usage, style, layout, and typography (are you hyphenating long words as the text wraps?).
+Even for relatively small, simple projects, copy-editing is essential if you don’t want to be surprised by typos.

-My thanks to Tom Sullivan for his concise definitions.
-His website can be found here.
+My thanks to Tom Sullivan for assisting me with concise definitions.